-- 1. Maintain Time: NTP transactions used to maintain time synchronization. - 2.
+- 7190 1.
+Maintain Time: NTP transactions used to maintain time synchronization. - 2.
 Get User Authentication: The Client Authentication Agent requests user authentication from the Kerberos Authentication Server.
 When the user is authenticated, the Kerberos Authentication Server returns a Ticket Granting Ticket (TGT) to optimize future activity. - 3.
-Get Service Ticket: Obtain a ticket using Kerberos protocol for use with a service. - 4.
+Get Service Ticket: Obtain a ticket using Kerberos protocol for use with a service. - 7195 4.
 Kerberized Communication: The Kerberized Communication transaction is an aspect of the connection between a local client and a remote server. - 5.
 Join Context: Allows a Context Participant Actor to locate and establish communication with the Context Manager Actor. - 6.
 Change Context: Includes all messages required to initiate and finalize a context change transaction: - Initiation of a context change request from the instigating participant actor - Delivery of survey results to instigating actor and display of associated replies - Communication of context change decision to the Context Manager Actor - 7.
 Leave Context: Allows Context Participant Actor to notify the Context manager Actor that it is breaking off communication. - 8.
 Patient Identity Feed: Allows a Patient Identity Source Actor to notify a Patient Identifier Cross-Reference Manager Actor of all events related to patient identification (creation, update, merge, etc.). - 9.
 PIX Query: This transaction allows a Patient Identifier Cross-reference Consumer to find out the identification of a patient in different Patient Identifier Domains by using the services of a Patient Identifier Cross-reference Manager Actor. - 10.
-PIX Update Notification: Allows a Patient Identifier Cross-reference Consumer to be notified by the Patient Identifier Cross-reference Manager Actor of changes to the identification of all patients in Patient Identifier Domains the Consumer is interested in. - 11.
-Retrieve Specific Information for Display: A request issued by a display system for specific information related to a patient returned in a ready for presentation information format. - 5580 12.
-Retrieve Document for Display: A display system requests an instance of a uniquely identified persistent document under custodianship by an information source and receives its content ready for presentation.
+PIX Update Notification: Allows a Patient Identifier Cross-reference Consumer to be notified by the Patient Identifier Cross-reference Manager Actor of changes to the identification of all patients in Patient Identifier Domains the Consumer is interested in. - 7215 11.
+Retrieve Specific Information for Display: A request issued by a display system for specific information related to a patient returned in a ready for presentation information format.